The Northern Fells

 Case examples from the 1980s

-The Gazettes General Printing and Book Publishing Manager, Andrew Nichol, retired early in 1992 and appointed Michael Joseph as the new publisher.
-Andrew changed the course of history for the books.
-If he had not retired early, the Gazette would have continued publishing the books throughout the 1990s.
+The Gazette’s General Printing and Book Publishing Manager, Andrew Nichol, chose early retirement in 1992, leading to the appointment of Michael Joseph as the new publisher.
+Andrew’s decision significantly altered the trajectory of the guidebooks.
+Had he not retired prematurely, The Gazette would have persisted in publishing the books throughout the 1990s.

-Titus Wilson held the Gazettes guidebook negatives, used to print Michael Joseph’s 1992 new launch.
-The print quality was now on par with the original guides.
-Clays Ltd, Bungay printed the guides from 1993, the first time Wainwright’s famous guides left Kendal.
-Andrew gave Michael Joseph a duplicate set of negatives, and Titus Wilson retained the originals.
+Titus Wilson safeguarded The Gazette’s guidebook negatives, employed to print Michael Joseph’s 1992 new launch.
+The print quality achieved parity with the original guides.
+Beginning in 1993, Clays Ltd, Bungay took over the printing responsibilities, marking the first instance of Wainwright’s renowned guides being produced outside Kendal.
+Andrew provided Michael Joseph with a duplicate set of negatives, while Titus Wilson retained possession of the originals.

 The Northern Fells Prelims were produced for Michael Joseph by Chris Jesty